alanzanattadev/molecule-landing/docs/getting-started-using-a-plan.md

 ![The Diagnostics Panel](assets/diagnostics-closeup.png)

-Once you've executed a plan, the Diagnostics Panel will start to be filled of Diagnostics.
-There are several types of them, with different colors:
+Once you've executed a plan, the Diagnostics Panel will start to fill with Diagnostics.
+There are several types of these, with different colors:

 - Errors
 - Warnings